BurhanNaveed0/GPU-Finder/README.md

 ## Reflection 📝

-  - Why was this project challenging and therefore a really good learning experience?
-  - What were some unexpected obstacles?
-  - What tools did you use to implement this project?
-      - This might seem obvious because you are IN this codebase, but to all other humans now is the time to talk about why you chose webpack instead of create react app, or D3, or vanilla JS instead of a framework etc. Brag about your choices and justify them here.

 The GPU Radar app was created for my Mobile Application Development class's final project.
 As part of the requirements of the final project, all projects had to include a database element and data exchange with an API.
 Being a Gamer and PC building enthusiest, I saw a chance to work on a project that could assist other like me in finding cheaper PC parts online.
 With the inflation of GPU prices due to scalpers being at an all time high at the time of development, I decided to put a focus specifically on GPUs.

 With that in mind, I set out to build an App that would allow users to be able to see the current lowest price listings for Nvidea's RTX 3 series cards across the Amazon Marketplace with updates to data collection every 5-10 minutes.
 Originally, I planned on just creating a standalone Mobile App however, I realized very soon that this would lead to performance issues as having a mobile app retrieve and filter through larges quantity of Amazon Marketplace listings every few minutes would cause much slow down.
 Instead, I decided to create a separate backend python automation script that would run on a different server and cache the data to a firebase database.
 This way, data retreival from the database would be instant on the mobile app with the more intesnive data retrieval being done separately.